 - 1. Accepts the tender submitted by 'oOh!media Street Furniture Pty Ltd' for the Supply, Installation and Maintenance of Bus Shelters with Advertising Space in accordance with Tender Number 03/2024 for the initial period of 10 years inclusive, with two options to extend the contract for an additional five years; - 2.
-Accepts the proposed licence fee offer for Category 1 restrictions, included in Confidential Attachment (a); - 3.
-Notes that the proposed licence fee will be included in the Ordinary Council Meeting Minutes; and - 4.
+Accepts the proposed licence fee offer for Category 1 restrictions of \$115,000 p.a, included in Confidential Attachment (a); - 3.
 Authorises the Chief Executive Officer to execute the contract with 'oOh!media Street Furniture Pty Ltd' for the Supply, Installation and Maintenance of Bus Shelters with Advertising Space.